Minnesota Center for Chemical and Mental Health

-MNCAMH was founded to meet the needs of Minnesota’s behavioral health workforce.
-Practitioners in the field requested more effective training and support in their efforts to treat co-occurring mental and substance-use disorders in an integrated fashion.
-The University of Minnesota responded to their call by creating a center devoted to the science and practice of care for co-occurring disorders.
-MNCAMH and its staff is dedicated to empirically sound practice and putting hope and wellness at the center of our recovery orientation.
+In 2012, Peter Dimock, Julie Rohovit and Ken Winters, educators at the University of Minnesota, responded to a call for proposals from the Minnesota Department of Human Services.
+DHS wished to establish a Center of Excellence to train Minnesota health care providers in the integrated treatment of co-occurring disorders.
+The University of Minnesota’s proposal was chosen and the Minnesota Center for Mental and Chemical Health was formed.
+MNCAMH and its staff is dedicated to empirically sound practices that put hope and wellness at the center of our recovery orientation.
 These values have guided our mission, allowing us to provide support to Minnesota’s workforce and to reach audiences across the nation and the world.

 Through the provision of consultation, training, research and evaluation, we inspire mental health and substance use practitioners to discover their greatest potential as clinicians so they can provide the highest level of care to individuals, and families who live with mental illness and substance disorders.

 We envision a world where each person is provided readily available, affordable care that meets his or her unique needs.
 We envision a cadre of practitioners who believe that recovery is always possible, are confident in their abilities, view each client with respect, and are committed to the improvement of their own knowledge and skills as well as that of their clients.

 MNCAMH is staffed by mental health and substance use practitioners, trainers, researchers, support staff and students.
 (We need to include pictures and information about our students on the “our team” page.)

 No one is beyond hope.
 We are grounded in the belief that all individuals have the capacity to move toward their own recovery vision and live meaningful, satisfying and purposeful lives as a valued member of their community.